 "Uncontrollable Forces" shall have the meaning as set forth in Section 13(a).

 2. Term.
-The term of this Agreement shall begin on January 1, 2000 and shall end on hour ending 2400 of December 31, 2000.
+The term of this Agreement shall begin on hour ending 0700 of July 1, 2001 and shall end on hour ending 2200 of August 31, 2001 (the “Term”).

-3. Net Dependable Capability: Capability Nomination: Option on Energy.
+3. Option on Energy, Net Dependable Capability, and Availability.

-(a) Seller covenants, represents, and warrants that prior to January 1, 2000 a Facility Net Dependable Capability of at least 100 MW will have been verified by the Seller with the ERCOT ISO pursuant to ERCOT Operating Guide I.C.1, and the Facility otherwise will be fully operational for the purposes of being designated by Buyer's customers as a planned resource under applicable ERCOT Capacity Requirements during the term hereof.
-Seller grants to Buyer the right to have Buyer's customers nominate 100 MW from the Facility on or before such date as a planned generation resource in accordance with ERCOT procedures to secure planned transmission service for all of the calendar year 2000.
-Buyer and Seller agree to cooperate to provide information necessary to satisfy ERCOT Capacity Requirements.

-(b) Seller grants to Buyer the right but not the obligation to call on electrical energy associated with 100 MW of electrical capacity at any time during the term hereof pursuant to the scheduling provisions set forth in Section 4.
+(a) Seller grants to Buyer the right but not the obligation to call on electrical energy associated with 100 MW of electrical capacity at any time during the Term hereof pursuant to the scheduling provisions set forth in Section 4.

-(c) Seller intends to verify a Facility Net Dependable Capability of approximately 195 MW prior to January 01, 2000.
-It is agreed that Seller shall retain prior rights to Facility electrical capacity and associated electrical energy available in an amount equal to the amount by which the Facility Net Dependable Capability verified prior to January 01, 2000 exceeds the 100 MW of Facility electrical capacity subject to this Section 3.
+(b) The Facility’s Net Dependable Capability during the Term shall be approximately 195 MW.
+It is agreed that Seller shall retain prior rights to Facility electrical capacity and associated electrical energy available in an amount equal to the amount by which the Facility’s Net Dependable Capability exceeds the 100 MW of Facility electrical capacity subject to this Section 3.

-(d) By December 1, 1999, Seller shall submit to Buyer a written maintenance schedule for the calendar year 2000 which shall show planned outages for the Facility.
-If Seller desires to make any changes to the aforementioned schedules, then Seller shall make reasonable efforts to deliver to Buyer written notice of such desired changes as soon as possible but in any event at least 30 days before the outage for any outage of three days or longer and at least seven days before the outage for any outage of less than three days.
-Seller and Buyer agree to cooperate in scheduling short term planned outages having a duration of twelve (12) hours or less and Seller agrees to give Buyer as much notice as possible prior to the implementation of such planned outages.
-Planned outages shall be scheduled for days which are reasonably acceptable to both Parties after giving due consideration to the operational requirements of the Facility and the resale opportunities for the energy.
+(c) There shall be no planned outages during the Term of this Agreement.
+Seller shall guarantee Buyer a Facility Availability of 95% during each calendar month of the Term.
+If Seller’s Facility Availability is less than 95% in any month, then Seller shall refund Buyer a proportionate share of the Capacity Price (“Availability Refund”), such Availability Refund to equal (i) the Facility Availability divided by 95%, times (ii) the Capacity Price.

 4. Scheduling.

-(a) Buyer at its option may take delivery of up to 100 MW per hour of electrical energy hereunder for any period of time during the term hereof of eight hours or longer by scheduling energy purchases from Seller no later than 11:00 a.m. central prevailing time ("CPT") of the immediately preceding day.
+(a) Buyer at its option may take delivery of up to 100 MW per hour of electrical energy hereunder for any period of time during the Term hereof of sixteen (16) hours or longer by scheduling energy purchases from Seller no later than 11:00 a.m. central prevailing time ("CPT") of the immediately preceding day.